fedosejev/jsonp-cors-express/README.md

-# Send JSON and JSONP with Express.js.
+# Handle JSON, JSONP and CORS with Express.js.

 Example of Express.js web server with JSONP and CORS support.